diefans/completelysuckless/README.md

         data-tab-keys enables tab and shift-tab to circle through choices, thus disabling default focus moves.

+        data-no-choice enables entering a value without selecting a choice

         data-update="updateChoices" can be useful for primitive input value -->
     <suckless-complete